-Howe’ver first may I make some comments on the currrent and future energy enviroment.
+Howe’ver first may I make some comments on the current and future energy environment.

-Oil is the lifeblood of our economy , Americans consume 25% of the Worlds oil.
-It must have been obvious that demand from the developing world will increase, that much of the worlds supply comes from vulnerable countries, that fossil fuels contribute substantially to Global Warming.
-Most of all the majority of our oil comes from a cartel which manages production and is the major influence on price.
+Oil is the lifeblood of our economy, Americans consume 25% of the Worlds oil.
+It must have been obvious that demand from the developing world will increase, that much of the world’s supply comes from vulnerable countries, that fossil fuels contribute substantially to Global Warming.
+Most of all the majority of our oil comes from a cartel that manages production and is the major influence on price.

 Simply put the fundamentals did not exist for market forces to work in the best interests of the American consumer.

 The consequences are that we increased oil imports by over 300% since 1985, this has caused a massive trade deficit as we transfer over $700 billion annually overseas.